-Securing a Sustainable Ocean Economy in the Wake of Global Economic Crisis
+Securing a Sustainable Ocean Economy

 For instance, if fisheries management measures are put in place now, fisheries could recover in 10 years and fishers will see increased profits and revenues during this period.
 Similarly, marine reserves would enhance tourism and fishery profits in adjacent areas; the value from these increased activities can offset the costs in as little as five years.

 In the United States, 50 coastal habitat restoration projects would generate 1,409 jobs in the first 18 months.
 On average, these restoration projects would create 17 jobs per $1 million spent, which is more than three times the rate for other traditional industries, including coal, gas and nuclear energy generation (4.2 to 5.2 per $1 million spent).

 The same is true for ocean-based renewable energy development.

 For example, in 2014, EU countries installed 7.5 gigawatts of offshore wind capacity.
 Within five years, employment in continental offshore wind tripled, supporting approximately 75,000 full-time-equivalent workers.
 Moreover, sector growth has fostered major private-sector investments in wind turbine manufacturing to build a complex supply chain across the continent, leading to further jobs.